 - Homestay accommodation, half-board

-- Personal assistance, constant support and advice from our local correspondent
+- Personal assistance, constant support and advice

 - Medical insurance

 - Assistance for parents in Europe throughout the student exchange

 - Official certificate of participation including transcript of records, depending on destination

 - Roundtrip flights from Brussels, Paris or Geneva, if requested (at extra cost from Lyon, Marseille or Amsterdam - please contact us for information on flights departing from other locations)

 - Return transfer from the airport to the host family